 Exclusion: A decision to exclude a pupil would only be taken in response to breaches of the school's behaviour policy where lesser sanctions are not appropriate.
 A thorough investigation would first be carried out considering all the evidence and allowing the pupil concerned to give their version of events.
 Exclusion is the only route to removing pupils from school if they have committed a disciplinary offence.
 The need to exclude a child at Penponds School is extremely rare.
-There have been no exclusions in the past ten years.
+There has only been 1 permanent exclusion in the past ten years.
 See the Exclusion policy.